CivicTechTO/toronto-community-directory/_communities/sublunar-community-arts-society.md

 ---
 name: SubLunar Community Arts Society
 description: "Art and Culture bring people together.
 Our non-profit society works to facilitate that.
 We tackle the issue of social isolation by offering participatory, low-barrier access to artistic production, tools and knowledge in a community setting."
-source: "MCP Generative Addition"
 tags:
+  - type/organization
   - type/event-space
   - type/gallery
   - for/art
   - for/workshops
+  - neighbourhood/chinatown
-  - audience/artists
+  - borough/old-toronto
 link: https://sublunararts.org
 address:
   streetAddress: 116 Spadina Avenue, Unit 204